 The school is currently graded Good.
 Day to day, it positions itself around clear routines, high expectations for conduct, and an emphasis on every student being known and supported.
 Academic outcomes are below England average on several published measures, so whether it feels like a good fit often depends on what your child needs most, strong structure and pastoral systems, or a results-led academic environment.

 The key stage 4 offer combines GCSE and vocational routes.
-Students follow core subjects, and science is split so that around 30% take separate GCSEs in biology, chemistry, and physics, while others take combined science.
+Students follow core subjects, and the 2024-25 / 2025 GCSE dataset records 18% entering triple science, while others take combined science routes.
 Options include subjects such as history, geography, business, computer science, and creative or technical routes including hospitality and catering, health and social care, child development, and digital information technology.

 The published clubs timetable includes academic clubs such as Science and Lego Club, as well as creative and practical options such as Music Composition Club, Dance Club, Product Design, and Graphics.
 There are also competitive and wellbeing oriented activities, including trampolining and sport clubs.